 Powell Butte School Garden Coordinator

 Coming from Puebla Mexico, Angela’s first language is Spanish but has lived in the United States for the past 19 years.
 She loves children and being out in the nature, admiring flowers, planting fruits and vegetables and the like.
 Combining these two loves makes her an excellent community organizer for our Powell Butte neighborhood.
 She loves helping others become more self-sufficient through gardening and appreciating nature.

-Kelly School Garden Coordinator
+Kelly And Whitman School Garden Coordinator

 Lent School Garden Coordinator